Expidite-UI-Design-Team13/react-frontend/README.md

 Make sure your database and api (see flask-backend) are up and running.

-You may need to wake the database up by running.
+You may need to wake the database up.
 I usually just run one of the select all queries from the DataGrip console.

 ### `npm i`